My-Azure-Devops-Journey/Docker_Project_with_Azure/README.md

-# Repo to learn Docker with examples.
+# Learn Containerization and Docker with examples.

-## If you found this repo useful, give it a STAR 🌠

 ## What is a container ?